alexliqu09/NihonBW/README.md

 </p align="center">

 ## 🆕 Update
-- 23/01/2021 :
+- 04/02/2021 :

- The Streamlit is almost finished , the [Pix2Pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) model is loaded and ready to test and the [InstColorization](https://github.com/ericsujw/InstColorization) model is in the last training process .
+ - The Streamlit is almost finished , the [Pix2Pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) model is     loaded and ready to test and the [InstColorization](https://github.com/ericsujw/InstColorization) model is loaded and ready to test.

+- We already have the first version of our work available here.

 ## 📖 Content
 The following tree shows the structure of the application:
 ```